-Turkish Philanthropy Funds has been working with donors and our partners on the ground to understand the effects of COVID-19 on communities and respond immediately.
-Our goal has been to support containment, response and recovery activities for those affected and for the responders.
+Turkish Philanthropy Funds has worked with donors and our partners on the ground to understand the effects of COVID-19 on communities and respond immediately.
+Our goal has been to support containment, response, and recovery activities for those affected and for the responders.

-Below is a list of the first nonprofits to receive grants from TPF for COVID-19.
-The list below reflects $129,379 in grants to nine organizations.
+Below is a list of the nonprofits to receive grants from TPF for COVID-19.
+The list below reflects $230,184.88 in grants to 17 organizations.

 The grants were made to non-profit organizations based in the United States and in Turkey.